uos-projects/pages/src/content/news/tech-workshop-en.md

 ---
 title: 'First Technical Workshop Successfully Held'
-description: 'The UROS project team held its first technical workshop to discuss the core technical architecture and implementation of the human-cyber-physical convergence operating system.'
+description: 'The UOS project team held its first technical workshop to discuss the core technical architecture and implementation of the human-cyber-physical convergence operating system.'
 pubDate: 2024-03-20
 lang: 'en'
 ---

 ## Workshop Overview

-On March 20, 2024, the UROS project team held its first technical workshop in Nanjing.
+On March 20, 2024, the UOS project team held its first technical workshop in Nanjing.
 Technical experts from all participating institutions engaged in in-depth discussions on the core technical system of the human-cyber-physical convergence operating system.

 ## Main Topics